ShiuLab/Weka-Grid-Search/README.md

 1. Using `weka_output_parser.py` to check the performance of all the parameter combinations.

-## Create a parameter file that will be used to create commands for
+## Create a grid search parameter file.

-   sub runs.
+The parameter file is used to define the data used in the grid search, the classifier you want to use, and the parameters you want to grid search through.

 The parameter file should contain the following: